-Industrial and Systems Engineering graduates should:
+Industrial and Systems Engineering graduates will:

 - Have a broad knowledge of mathematics, science and general engineering.
-Furthermore, this knowledge can be applied to Industrial Engineering related problems.
+Furthermore, this knowledge can be applied to Industrial Engineering-related problems.

 - Have a fundamental grounding in the fields of statistics, manufacturing, operations research, information technology, production analysis and control, and operations management that reflect current needs and trends.

 - Have the detailed and relevant knowledge and ability to perform design and solve problems related to integrated systems that include people, materials, information, equipment, and energy.

 - Have the ability to design, conduct, and analyze experiments in laboratories, companies, and on systems models.

 - Have the ability to form, lead, and participate in multi-disciplinary teams that solve problems in engineering and business.

 - Have an awareness of global, societal, and discipline-specific issues necessary to identify, formulate and solve problems.